 22. Drizzle some lemon juice as required.

-23. Garnish with chopped coriander leaves.
+23. Add some chopped coriander leaves.

 24. Mix well.

-25. Top it with sev and some crushed papdis.
-You can add less or more as per your taste.
-You can also sprinkle some more chaat masala, roasted cumin powder (bhuna jeera powder) and salt if you want.
+25. Top with sev and some crushed papdi.
+You can add less or more, as per your taste.
+You can also sprinkle some more chaat masala powder, roasted cumin powder and salt, if you want.

-26. Serve Ragda chaat immediately.
+26. Serve Ragda Chaat immediately.

-soaking & pressure cooking peas
+For soaking & pressure cooking peas

 - 1 cup dried white peas (safed vatana or safed matar)

-- 2.5 cups water for pressure cooking
+- 2.5 cups water – for pressure cooking

-for cooking ragda later
+For cooking ragda later